 Lat 27° 38' 26S Long 152° 42' 43E Amberley Field is located at Amberley to the west of Brisbane.
 Today known as RAAF Amberley.

-During the Pacific War, Amberley was used by the U. S. Army Air Force (USAAF) as an airfield, assembly location and ferry base for the 5th Air Force.
+During World War II, Amberley was used by the Royal Australian Air Force (RAAF) and the U. S. Army Air Force (USAAF) as a military airfield, assembly location and ferry base for aircraft arriving from the United States.

 American units based at Amberley Field